 The Audioboom platform is fully scalable.
-Today it handles more than 8,000 content channels, 3,000+ advertisers, and receives more than 126 million episode downloads monthly by a unique audience of more than 34 million.
+Today it handles more than 8,000 content channels, 5,000+ advertisers, and receives more than 130 million episode downloads monthly by a unique audience of more than 34 million.
 With minimal additional investment, the platform could handle exponentially more podcast channels, advertising campaigns and listeners.

-Audioboom's growth strategy continues to focus on the expansion of content within the platform, which happens in three ways:
+Audioboom's growth strategy continues to focus on the expansion of the content we platform, and the development of tools and products to optimise the value of that content.